 There are 5 sessions throughout the course of the year.
 Sessions are generally scheduled one weekend every other month and typically begin at 9:00 a.m. on Saturday and conclude by 2:00 p.m. on Sunday.
 Applicants are expected to attend all sessions to be considered for the Fellowship, though one absence is permitted for graduation from the program.
 Start times and end times of sessions are subject to change.
 A complete schedule will be available upon acceptance into the program.

-The fellowship covers participants’ lodging, meals and program costs, however, Fellows must pay travel and parking expenses.
+The fellowship covers participants’ lodging, meals and program costs; however, members are responsible for travel and parking expenses.